-One of the good things at that time of year was that it was actually dark enough outside to see the movie on the screen.
-In the Summer months, it was hard to see the movie because it was still light outside.
+One of the good things about that time of year was that it was dark enough outside to see the movie on the screen.
+In the Summer months, it was difficult to see the movie because it was still light outside.

-In the winter, you had to roll down your driver's side car window, grab the speaker and hang it off your window so you could hear the movie.
-Of course that meant cold air and maybe even snow coming into your car.
+In the winter, you had to roll down your driver's side window, grab the speaker and hang it off your window, so you could hear the movie.
+Of course, that meant cold air and maybe even snow coming into your car.

 The heaters would blow warm air into your vehicle.
 If the heater was working.
-Sometimes, when you first turned them on, they would blow snow and ice into your car.
+Occasionally, when you first turned them on, they would spew snow and ice into your car.

-And lets not forget that cold trip to the concession stand.
-Here you were in your nice, warm car, and if you wanted a soda, popcorn or those burgers and fries they sold, some poor soul had to volunteer to make the cold trek from the warmth of your car to the waiting concession stand.
+And let's not forget that cold trip to the concession stand.
+Here you were in your nice, warm car.
+And if you wanted a soda, popcorn, or the burgers and fries they sold, some poor soul had to volunteer to make the cold trek from the warmth of your car to the waiting concession stand.

-But Alaskans are a hearty breed and aren't about to let something like a little cold and snow keep them from an otherwise fun evening at a drive-in movie.
+But Alaskans are a hearty breed and aren't about to let anything like a little cold and snow keep them from an otherwise fun evening at a drive-in movie.

-Sadly, most drive-in theaters are a thing of the past across the lower 48.
-But in Anchorage, Alaska we all have memories of driving our cars and trucks into the theater and parking in one of those spaces next to a speaker post.
+Sadly, drive-in theaters are a thing of the past.
+But in Anchorage, we all have memories of driving our cars and trucks into the theater and parking in one of those spaces next to a speaker post.

 And near the end of the movie you would always hear this come over your car speaker – “the concession stand will close in 10 minutes.
 The concession stand will close in 10 minutes.”